Consensys/doc.web3signer/docs/how-to/monitor/logging.md

 Valid log levels are `OFF`, `FATAL`, `ERROR`, `WARN`, `INFO`, `DEBUG`, `TRACE`, `ALL`.
 The default level is `INFO`.

-Use the [`--logging-format`](../../reference/cli/options.md#logging-format) option to select a structured JSON output format.
+Use the [`--logging-format`](../../reference/cli/options.md#logging-format) option to specify the logging format.
-Structured logging emits each log record as a JSON object in a well-defined format, making logs consistent and machine-readable.
+You can select a structured logging format, which emits each log record as a JSON object in a well-defined format, making logs consistent and machine-readable.
 Valid formats are `PLAIN`, `ECS`, `GCP`, `LOGSTASH`, `GELF`.
 The default format is `PLAIN`, which specifies traditional pattern-based text logging.